Home > Facade > Preventing Spread of Fire in Buildings

 Preventing Spread of Fire in Buildings

 The possibility of a fire is a major concern when constructing a building.
-To protect those who inhabit these structures, specific attention is paid to the fire-resistance of the building materials.
-Buildings that use a glass exterior façade, curtain wall systems have a low fire-resistance rating and as a result, elements such as sprinkler systems are used to increase the fire-resistance rating.
+To protect those who inhabit these structures, specific attention is paid to the fire resistance of the building materials.
+Buildings that use a glass exterior façade, and curtain wall systems have a low fire-resistance rating and as a result, elements such as sprinkler systems are used to increase the fire-resistance rating.
 These elements allow the fire to spread slowly throughout the building, giving time for those inside to evacuate before the building materials start to fail and collapse.

 Cavity Barrier Requirements As Per The UAE Fire Code

 Chapter 1 clause 4.5.4

 • Cavity fire barriers shall be incorporated into the façade design on every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided on each side and face of the building

 • Cavity barriers shall be incorporated vertically into the façade design on every floor to restrict flame spread laterally

 • The installation shall ensure that compartmentation is established between the façade skin and primary substrate and cavity exists for the fire to pass through

 Protecting the perimeter also requires the extension of the rated floor to the exterior wall surface.
 The perimeter fire barrier system and the sealing of the perimeter joint help in maximising the integrity of the wall system.
 This can keep the wall and window system intact for a longer period of time.